StellifySoftware/stellify/README.md

 ### Live demo

-You can see how these objects can be used to form a webpage [here](https://stellisoft.com?edit).
-The demo includes an editor that allows for elements to be created and populated as objects ready for storage.
-As mentioned, the real power of Stellify is in manipulating the objects once they are stored to create new objects using existing definitions, adding to or amending stored objects using routines and duplicating objects to replicate functionality across pages of a website.
+You can see how this concept can be used to form a webpage [here](https://stellisoft.com?edit).
+This demo includes an editor that allows for elements to be created and populated as objects ready for storage in a database of your choice.

+The real power of Stellify is in manipulating these objects once they are stored to create new objects using existing definitions, adding to or amending stored objects using routines and duplicating objects to replicate functionality across pages of a website.